QuiltMC/quilt-enigma-plugin/CONTRIBUTING.md

 Use the asserter to assert the presence/absence of mappings, and use its `remapper()` if you need to manually insert mappings in your test.

+### Test Enigma profile

+Most tests use the default enigma profile in `src/commonTestInputs/resources/`.
+If you need a custom profile, put it in your test input source set's `resources/` directory and name it `profile.json`.
+`ConventionalNameProposerTest::createAsserter()` will automatically use this profile if it's present.

 ### Descriptors, entries, and keeping track of obfuscated names

 When asserting mappings, you'll need to create obfuscated `Entry`s representing the obfuscated name of the class/member you're checking.
 `TestUtil` has factory methods to streamline this process, and `CommonDescriptors` has reusable descriptors to pass to them.